Principal Investigator – Professor David Knowles

 His research interests are in the area of mechanical properties of materials and their interrelation with the structural integrity of components.
 Specifically much of his work addresses fitness for service of static and rotating components operating at high temperature or within aggressive environments in the Energy Sector.

 In recent years David has led industrial projects related to design and assessment of renewable energy offshore structures and nuclear plant.
-He holds and participates in a number of EPSRC/Innovate UK grants and also leads the EDF Energy High Temperature Centre.
+He holds and participates in a number of EPSRC/Innovate UK grants.

 Co-Investigator – Professor Christopher Truman